enijar/scroll-rig/README.md

 # Scroll Rig

-Simple scroll rig for virtual scrolls.
+A React scroll rig for custom scroll bar styles and controlled scrolling state.

-### Getting Started
+### Contributing

-Set up a new project:
+Install and run the development server:

 ```shell
 npm install